 Can I cover my study expenses through part-time jobs in the USA?

-Although, it might be next to impossible to cover a US college education expense with a part-time job that only allows international students to work for 20 hours a week at a minimum wages rate of $10 an hour, it is entirely possible to substantially reduce your living cost on campus.
-Besides the extra income you’ll be bagging, a lot of the places that hire students on campus provide discounts and loyalty programs for their employees which help you save a lot depending on where you are working.
-For example — a bookstore discount will reduce your cost of study material, while working at a restaurant takes care of your meal expenditure.
+Although it might be next to impossible to cover a US college education expense with a part-time job that only allows international students to work for 20 hours a week at a minimum wages rate of $10 an hour, it is entirely possible to reduce your living cost on campus substantially.
+Besides the extra income you’ll be bagging, many places that hire students on campus provide discounts and loyalty programs for their employees, which help you save a lot depending on where you are working.
+For example — a bookstore discount will reduce your cost of study material while working at a restaurant takes care of your meal expenditure.